Compact and programmable large-scale optical processor in free space: Results

 \subsubsection{Measurement of the winding number in a topological QW}

 QWs provide a paradigmatic example of a periodically driven (Floquet) system that can be engineered to host all topological phases of single-particle systems~\cite{kitagawa2010}.
-These are characterised by quantised global features, known as topological invariants, underlying remarkable physical phenomena, such as robust edge states and quantised transport~\cite{Hashemi2025}.
-For instance, the 1D QW protocol $U_1$ defined in Eq.~\eqref{eqn:protocols} exhibits chiral symmetry, characterised by the existence of a unitary operator ${\Gamma}$ that pairs states with opposite energy.
-This symmetry implies the quantisation of the Zak phase: ${\varphi_\text{Z}=\nu\pi/2}$, where $\nu$ is an integer, called the winding number, playing the role of a symmetry-protected topological invariant~\cite{zak1989berry,kitagawa2010, asboth2016short}.
+These are characterized by quantized global features, known as topological invariants, underlying remarkable physical phenomena, such as robust edge states and quantized transport~\cite{Hashemi2025}.
+For instance, the 1D QW protocol $U_1$ defined in Eq.~\eqref{eqn:protocols} exhibits chiral symmetry, characterized by the existence of a unitary operator ${\Gamma}$ that pairs states with opposite energy.
+This symmetry implies the quantization of the Zak phase: ${\varphi_\text{Z}=\nu\pi/2}$, where $\nu$ is an integer, called the winding number, playing the role of a symmetry-protected topological invariant~\cite{zak1989berry,kitagawa2010, asboth2016short}.
 By choosing the single-step QW operator to be ${U_0=\tilde{U}_1=\Tilde{R} U_1(\pi) \tilde{R}^{\dagger}}$, with $\tilde{R}=(\mathbb{I}_{c}-i\sigma_y)/\sqrt{2}$, the chiral operator is ${\Gamma= \sigma_x}$.
 The mean chiral displacement (MCD) is an observable introduced in Ref.~\cite{Cardano2017}, defined as ${\mathcal{C}_x(t):=2\langle{\Gamma x}\rangle}$.
 It can be experimentally retrieved by measuring the weighted difference between the center of mass of the intensity distributions of the two chiral projections, i.e., the projections on the eigenstates of the chiral operator, that are ${\ket{\uparrow}=\ket{H}}$ and ${\ket{\downarrow}=\ket{V}}$ for the protocol considered above.
-When considering a walker that is initialised on a single lattice site with an arbitrary coin state, $\ket{\psi(0)}=\ket{0,\phi}$, the MCD asymptotically converges to the winding number $\nu$~\cite{Cardano2017}:
+When considering a walker that is initialized on a single lattice site with an arbitrary coin state, $\ket{\psi(0)}=\ket{0,\phi}$, the MCD asymptotically converges to the winding number $\nu$~\cite{Cardano2017}: